 There is a huge amount of information available, and the SPAB offer very decent advice and are a good starting point.
-Any work that is advertised as a ‘miracle’ cure or offers modern solutions to historic buildings should generally be avoided as it is generally coming from a mis-educated source.
+Any work that is advertised as a ‘miracle’ cure or offers modern solutions to historic buildings should generally be avoided as it is generally coming from a mis-educated source or unscrupulous sales pitch.
 There are few solutions except patience and traditional, often slower, methods that are suitable for the long term upkeep of older buildings.

 Old buildings on the whole will work very well if allowed to function as they were intended.
 Permeability of moisture and ventilation to carry the moisture away are absolutely key to their survival.
 Sealing in gaps and draughts, covering up surfaces and use of modern methods, membranes and materials are to be taken in caution and only with very considered holistic thought.

 One final consideration when deciding between lime mortars and cement is that a dry wall is a warm wall as moisture content is a better conductor of heat than the stone itself.
 So by allowing your wall to dry out properly and not trap moisture, the thermal performance will be improved also.